fili5rovic/NEX-0/json/levels/doc.md

 Defines named memory states that can be referenced by memory modules.

-**Format:** Object where keys are state names and values are objects mapping memory addresses to values.
+**Format:** Object where keys are state names and values are objects mapping memory addresses (as strings) to numeric values.

 **Example:**
 ```json